-It's also important that to plan for the future capacity needs of our transit system.
+It is also important to plan for future capacity needs of the transit system.
 As our region grows and ridership on our public transportation system is ever increasing, the region is starting to push the limits of what our existing infrastructure can handle.
 This creates more transit bottlenecks throughout the region, increasing congestion and decreasing the reliability of our transit system.
 Some lines already have many buses running behind schedule due to heavy traffic, which leads to unpredictable service.
 Other lines suffer from overcrowding.
 Popular lines will always have standees, but some trips have such high ridership that at times, riders are unable to board and must wait for another vehicle.
-In order to make transit more reliable and convenient, these factors must also be addressed.
+To make transit more reliable and convenient, these factors must also be addressed.